chris-pearce/scally/layout/README.md

 ### Responsive grid

 The grid comes with the ability to apply widths to the grid cells at different viewports making it easy to construct responsive UI's.
-This ability isn't tied into the grid itself but uses the [**Widths**](../utilities/_u-widths.scss) utility.
+This ability isn't tied into the grid itself but uses the [**Percentage widths**](../utilities/_u-widths.scss) utilities.

 By default grid cells will stack on top of eachother unless told otherwise i.e. they're completely linear.
 At small viewport widths e.g. handheld devices typically this is what you want, however as the viewport increases in width you can then apply widths to the grid cells turning them into columns.